ccdf846153/starter-hugo-research-group/content/authors/【导师】周淙浩/_index.md

 ---
 # Display name
-title: 尹志胜
+title: 周淙浩

 # Full Name (for SEO)
-first_name: yin
+first_name: cheng
-last_name:  b
+last_name: nan
-weight: 3
+weight: 1
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 副教授
+role: 教授

 # Organizations/Affiliations
 organizations: